lydiaYchen/LydiaYchen.github.io/research.md

 # System and Data Management for Deep Learning <a name="resource"></a>
-There is a surging number of deep training/inference jobs, e.g., convolutionary networks to classify images, and the Bert language model to classify text running on cloud datacenters.
-Such learning jobs form a unique class of workloads that have a large number of tuning parameters and repetitive computation routines in iterations, and they rely on the acceleration of specialized computing units such as GPU.
-The resulting computational time and energy computation can be daunting.
-This raises questions about how to design resource management policies for such clusters such that running deep network training/inference jobs is truly accessible, sustainable, and affordable for the public.
+There is a surging number of deep training/inference jobs, e.g., convolutionary networks to classify images, and the large language models to generate text, running on cloud datacenters and edge devices.
+Their dounting computation overhead raises questions about how to design resource management policies for such clusters such that running deep network training/inference jobs is truly accessible, sustainable, and affordable for the public.

-In this line of research, we are seeking novel resource management solutions for such deep neural network clusters ranging from building a systematic understanding of workloads to developing specific scheduling policies to minimize their resource dependency without sacrificing metrics of interest, such as accuracy, at the job level.
+In this line of research, we are seeking novel model training and resource management solutions for such deep neural network systems, paritularly at the edge device.

 Topics include:
+-  Lego DNN: dynamically scale the network sizes and hyperparameters in response to the changes of learning tasks and domain shifts.

 -	[Hyperparameter and system tuning](#Tune): jointly tuning network hyperparameters, mini-batch sizes, and system parameters such as parallel threads.
-- [Tucker Tensor Decomposition](#Tucker): learning the lower-rank representation of data inputs to accelereate the computation efficiency.
 -	SlimML: exploring different data subsampling strategies to search for an optimal tradeoff between learning accuracy and resource efficiency.

 <figure>